 Let’s Take A Look At The Top Cities In Italy Every Traveler Must Visit

 Capital of Italy, and the seat of the Roman Empire, Rome offers its visitors a variety of dazzling experiences.
-It’s not less of a living museum with ancient history and fascinating places in every corner.
+It’s not less of a living museum with ancient history and fascinating places in every corner which is why it is among the best cities to visit in Italy.
 It is home to iconic landmarks such as the Colosseum and Roman Forum and in the centre of the city, you can find the Vatican – the heart of the Catholic Church.
 Makes sure to visit the impressive St. Peter’s Basilica here.
 Italy is also famous for delicious cuisine and they are best discovered in this city’s delicious local pizzerias and neighbourhood trattorias.

 Located in the middle of a lagoon, Venice is unlike any city in the world.
 Famous for being the most romantic city in Italy, the cities beautiful canals and waterways are lined with stunning buildings, palaces, and churches.
 The food here is divine, with awe-inspiring views often accompanying your meal.
 You must take a gondola along its canals and you can see interesting boutiques and upmarket stores as well as souvenir shops.
 Venice is most famous for its Grand Canal and the Piazza San Marco, where you’ll find the stunning St Mark’s Basilica.
 Travellers to Venice have called this city magical and a perfect city to discover hidden gems in lesser walked streets.